Utah teacher on leave over TikTok video - NewsBreak

 “I think parents across Utah, when we see things like this, you can’t help but feel a little bit violated,” said Johnson, who believes these conversations should be had at home, and not at school.

 “That is a parent’s domain — values, attitudes and beliefs of their children to be shaped by parents.
-And these topics, they do stray into the realm of religion,” said Johnson.Utah mom arrested for allegedly placing children’s heads in boxes, tying them up
+And these topics, they do stray into the realm of religion,” Johnson said.Utah mom arrested for allegedly placing children’s heads in boxes, tying them up

 But Dummar said this isn’t a conversation about religion or sexuality.